divin3circle/neo/ARCHITECTURE.md

 ### A. Agent Controller

 Responsible of handling the decision engine for portfolio analysis, trade suggestions and rebalance triggers.
 Interfaces with Hedera Agent Kit for blockchain actions.
-Also responsible for interfacing with Antropic's MCP SDK for reflection, memory, and reasoning.
+Also responsible for interfacing with Anthropic's MCP SDK for reflection, memory, and reasoning.

 ### B. Memory Architecture